 The Bridge

 The Bridge (Die Brücke) was a 1949 film made by DEFA about displaced persons at the end of WWII.
-It has little in common with Bernhard Wicki’s 1959 well-known film of the same name except its relative time frame.
-In this film, a group of evacuees in a resettlement encampment encounter hostility from the people … Continue reading The Bridge
+It has little in common with Bernhard Wicki’s 1959 well-known film of the same name beyond its approximate time frame.
+In this film, a group of evacuees in a resettlement encampment encounter hostility from the people …

 Street Acquaintances